Joy-less/Embers/Source/Embers/Documentation.md

 eval(code)
 	Evaluates the given code in the current context.

+object.inspect
+	Returns a string describing the object in detail.

+object.class
+	Returns the class of the object.

 object.to_s
 	Returns a string representation of the object.

+object.method(method_name)
+	Returns a proc containing the method that can be called with call(*args).

+object.object_id
+	Returns an integer to uniquely identify the given object.

+instance.attr_reader(instance_variable_name)
+	Creates an instance method called "{the given name}" which returns the given instance variable.

+instance.attr_writer(instance_variable_name)
+	Creates an instance method called "{the given name}=" which takes a single value and sets the given instance variable to the value.

+instance.attr_accessor(instance_variable_name)
+	Calls attr_writer and attr_reader.

 string.to_str
 	Returns the string.